The current issue (the most recent Fore Info post in the Fore-Info category) should be displayed below

-The winners of the 100 Club prize draw for November were:
+The winners of the 100 Club prize draw for January were:

 Not a member of the 100 Club?

 The objective of the Alresford Golf Club 100 Club is to raise funds for projects and items requiring capital expenditure that will enhance the Golf Course and/or the Clubhouse.
-Such projects would generally be considered as ‘extras’ and not necessarily be within the Club budget.
+Such projects would generally be considered ‘extras’ and not necessarily be within the Club budget.
 The 100 Club was launched in 1987 to raise funds to augment the Centenary celebrations of the Golf Club in 1990, but at the request of the members, the 100 Club has continued to raise funds for items such as the Information Board and Clock on the 1st tee and the Automatic External Defibrillator in the Entrance Hall.

 Editor: Andy Thomsen